 We also had the opportunity to review our work and areas of development as well as look ahead to prepare for wider changes.
-Our strategic priorities for 2022 - 23 reflected these areas.

-They built on the work that has already been carried out by the Board and how we wish to progress over the next year.
+Our strategic priorities for 2022-23 reflected these areas.
+They built on the work that has already been carried out by the Board and how we wish to progress over the next years.
 The priorities focus on our commitment to raise awareness and create a community approach to safeguarding and how we meaningfully involve people who use our services in this work, on seeking assurance from partners for the implementation of policy and procedures, working closely with other partnerships and responding to changes and reviews both locally and nationally.

-The events of the last couple of years have been unprecedented and incredibly difficult for many, and athough our day-to-day lives are getting back to normal there will be many changes to the way we live and work and there will be challenges which we will have to face.
-The ongoing conflict in Ukraine continues to cause distress and upheavel for many families forced from their homes and now seeking refuge in other countries including the UK.
-In North Yorkshire work continues to support people as they come into the county - and the NYSAB will continue to work alonside our partners and communities to ensure people are welcomed and safe.

-whether it is offering food, shelter, protection, or their own homes - people have come together to demonstrate the very best of humanity.
+The events of the last couple of years have been unprecedented and incredibly difficult for many, and although our day-to-day lives are getting back to normal there will be many changes to the way we live and work and there will be challenges which we will have to face.
+The ongoing conflict in Ukraine continues to cause distress and upheaval for many families forced from their homes and now seeking refuge in other countries including the UK.
+In North Yorkshire work is underway to support people as they come into the county - and the NYSAB will work alongside our partners and communities to ensure people are welcomed and safe.
+It is heartening to see the acts of kindness and humanity shown to those displaced by war whether it is offering food, shelter, protection, or their own homes - people have come together to demonstrate the very best of humanity.
 We continue to experience a great deal of change and uncertainty but remain committed to the safety and wellbeing of adults across the county.

 Therefore, in ending, I want to express my heartfelt thanks to everyone who continues to do their utmost to protect adults at risk from harm and neglect.
 You continue to make a massive difference to peoples' lives.

-Thank you
+Thank you.